-If inadequacies occur, the student's advisor and/or full program committee will follow the policies and procedures outlined in the AU Academic Grievance Policy
+If inadequacies occur, the student's advisor and the full program committee will follow the policies and procedures outlined in the AU Academic Grievance Policy (https://sites.auburn.edu/admin/universitypolicies/Policies/StudentAcademicGrievancePolicy.pdf).

-(https://sites.auburn.edu/admin/universitypolicies/Policies/StudentAcademicGrievancePolicy.pdf).
 This process is developmental with the goal being remediation of the problem(s) when possible.
+When a student violates legal statute protecting clients, or does not meet ethical guidelines in providing professional and ethical services the remediation process focuses first on client safety, and ethical practice, followed by the remediation, retention, and dismissal process.